 Delphiniums, commonly known as Larkspur, beautify the summer garden with showy, spiky blooms on a tall, sometimes towering stem.
 They come in a range of shades.
-Many gardeners wonder how to grow Delphinium and some avoid planting them after hearing that the plant is difficult to grow.
+Many gardeners wonder how to grow Delphinium, and some avoid planting them after hearing that the plant is difficult to grow.

 One commonly thinks of Delphinium plants as having true blue flowers, which is the most common color.
-But numerous hybrids are available in shades of pink, lavender, red, white and yellow.
+But numerous hybrids are available in shades of pink, lavender, red, white, and yellow.
 Blooms may be single or double.
-Delphinium planting is normally at the back of the bed, where flower spikes can reach up to 6 feet (1.8 m) tall.
+Delphinium planting usually is at the back of the bed, where flower spikes can reach up to 6 feet (1.8 m) tall.
 Delphinium flowers are often planted in masses or groups.
 Shorter varieties are useful in other areas of the garden.

 Growing Conditions and General Care

-Care of Delphinium should include regular fertilization in spring when the plant begins to grow, and during the flowering period.
+Care of Delphinium should include regular fertilization in spring when the plant begins to grow and during the flowering period.
 Work in well-composted organic material such as rotted cow manure, or use a basic 10-10-10 granular fertilizer.
 Yellowing foliage or stunted growth often indicates the plant needs more fertilizer.